Darin Downs: Detroit Tigers

 On November 14, 2011, Downs signed a minor league contract with the Detroit Tigers.
 To start the 2012 season, he was on the roster of the Toledo Mud Hens, Detroit's Triple-A affiliate.
 After not surrendering a run in ten consecutive games with Toledo, Downs was selected to Detroit's active roster on July 3, 2012.
 That same day, he made his MLB debut, facing the Minnesota Twins.
 A couple of days later, he struck out five Twins batters in three innings.
 On August 5, Downs got his first win as the Tigers defeated the Cleveland Indians 10–8 in 10 innings.
 For the season, Downs pitched in 18 games for the Tigers.
 He had a 2–1 record and his ERA was 3.48.

 Downs spent majority of the 2013 season in Detroit before going on the 15-day disabled list with rotator cuff tendinitis.
 He spent two weeks on a rehab assignment before being optioned to Toledo on August 4.
 After Toledo's season ended, Downs returned home to his family, going into "offseason mode."
 The Tigers called him up on September 10 where he appeared in the final series against the Miami Marlins.

 Houston Astros

 Downs was claimed off waivers by the Houston Astros on November 1, 2013.
 Downs was placed on the disabled list with an oblique strain on August 19, 2014.
-At the time, he had a 2–1 record and a 4.31 ERA witj 27 strikeouts in 40 appearances with the Astros.
+At the time, he had a 2–1 record and a 4.31 ERA with 27 strikeouts in 40 appearances with the Astros.

 Downs began the 2015 season with the Triple-A Fresno Grizzlies, recording a 4.96 ERA 11 strikeouts and two saves across 16 1/3 innings pitched.
 Downs was released by the Astros on May 21, 2015.